 Firstly lets start with some of the generally perceived negatives surrounding the industry.

-As WordPress is the leader in open source nowadays, I thought it's a good idea to look into the general perceived benefits of WordPress compared to closed source systems
+As WordPress is the leader in open source nowadays, We thought it's a good idea to look into the general perceived benefits of WordPress compared to closed source systems

 Positives of WordPress Web Design